Lukas Kopacki

 Bio

-In a consulting role I also work with several natural resource organizations to develop GIS models and data visualization tools.
-This includes work with: the Forest Ecosystem Monitoring Cooperative, focused on understanding how tree species are projected to be impacted by climate change across the northeastern US; the Native Fish Society, focused on the recovery of wild runs of Pacific salmon and steelhead; and the Cascade Carnivore Project, where I have analyzed habitat distribution of Canada Lynx throughout the northern Cascade Range.
+In a consulting capacity, I also have partnered with several natural resource organizations to develop GIS models and data visualization tools.
+This includes work with the Forest Ecosystem Monitoring Cooperative, focused on understanding projected climate change impacts on tree species across the northeastern US; the Native Fish Society, focused on the recovery of wild Pacific salmon and steelhead populations; and the Cascade Carnivore Project, where I have analyzed Canada Lynx habitat distribution throughout the northern Cascade Range.

 Why students should study GIS

-It is one thing to want to learn GIS because it is a good skill to have in the job market.
-But GIS is at its best when you apply it to projects you actually care about.
-This pursuit of curiosity through projects outside the bounds of the certificate program will go ways in making you better at geospatial technologies, and allow you to see firsthand the power of GIS applications.
+Wanting to learn GIS because it’s a marketable skill is a perfectly good reason to be here — but GIS is at its best when you apply it to projects you actually care about.
+Pursuing that curiosity through work outside the bounds of a certificate program will go a long way in making you a stronger geospatial analyst, and let you see firsthand just how powerful GIS can be.